remimikalsen/snapfile.me/README.md

 docker build -t snapfile.me .
 docker run -d \
   -p 8080:8080 \
-  -v /path/to/uploads:/uploads \
+  -v /path/to/uploads:/app/uploads \
-  -v /path/to/database:/database \
+  -v /path/to/database:/app/database \
   --env MAX_FILE_SIZE=524288000 \
   --env MAX_USES_PER_DAY=5 \
+  --env INTERNAL_IP=127.0.0.1 \
+  --env INTERNAL_PORT=8080 \
   --name snapfile.me-container \
   snapfile.me
 ```

 ### Configuration
 Change MAX_FILE_SIZE, MAX_USES_PER_DAY and your local paths in the docker command or in docker-compose.yml to reflect your setup.

+INTERNAL_IP and INTERNAL_PORT are configurable in order for you to configure a direct network internal download link if you are on the same network as snapfile.me - avoiding proxies for maximum speed.

 Also make sure that the uploads and database directories exist on your computer to persist files and the database.